 Unless otherwise noted, amounts due to related parties are non-interest bearing, unsecured and have no fixed terms of repayment.
 The above related party transactions were in the normal course of operations and measured at the exchange amount, which is the amount established and agreed to by the related parties.

-Notes to the Condensed Interim Financial Statements For the three months ended January 31, 2024 and 2023 (Unaudited - Expressed in Canadian Dollars)
+Notes to the Condensed Interim Financial Statements For the three months and nine months ended July 31, 2024 and 2023 (Unaudited - Expressed in Canadian Dollars)

 10. Commitments